 Student Center Explores the Importance of “Making” in Innovation

-When the idea was first proposed for a student experimentation center on the Iowa State University Campus, leaders envisioned a flexible and open space that would elevate the school’s hands-on learning approach.
-Fast forward several years and the newly completed five-story, Student Innovation Center (SIC) delivers on that dream with over 140,000 square feet of laboratories, shops, and classrooms.
-This spectacular, glass-walled structure provides students with a place to experiment with robotics, design software, work with 3D printing, and even learn how to blow glass.
+When the idea was first proposed for a student experimentation center on the Iowa State University Campus, leaders envisioned a flexible, open space that would elevate the school’s hands-on learning approach.
+Fast forward several years, and the newly completed five-story Student Innovation Center (SIC) delivers on that dream with over 140,000 square feet of laboratories, shops, and classrooms.
+This spectacular, glass-walled structure allows students to experiment with robotics, design software, work with 3D printing, and even learn how to blow glass.

 Demolition, Historic Preservation, & Utility Coordination Highlight Development Plan

-To accommodate the modern facility in the middle of the Iowa State campus, our team was faced with planning the demolition of a portion of Sweeney Hall, as well as the underutilized nuclear engineering building.
+To accommodate the modern facility in the middle of the Iowa State campus, our team was faced with planning the demolition of a portion of Sweeney Hall and the underutilized nuclear engineering building.
 These plans had to account for an active campus environment and the constrained site location.
-Additionally, the design team needed to take extra precautions to not disturb the foundation of the Marston Water Tower located adjacent to the site.
+Additionally, the design team needed to take extra precautions so as not to disturb the foundation of the Marston Water Tower located adjacent to the site.
 This 168-foot-tall, iconic tower is listed on the National Register of Historic Places.

-As a further challenge to the team, the building site contained a congested area of underground utilities including storm sewer, sanitary sewer, steam tunnel, electrical primary feeders, natural gas lines, and telecommunication.
-Near daily communication with the onsite Mechanical, Electrical, and Plumbing (MEP) contractors was necessary for seamless coordination.
-Shuck-Britson, a subsidiary of Snyder & Associates, was enlisted to create the designs for the new electrical vaults and the steam tunnel in the tight quarters.
+As a further challenge to the team, the building site contained a congested area of underground utilities, including storm sewer, sanitary sewer, steam tunnel, electrical primary feeders, natural gas lines, and telecommunication.
+Daily communication with the onsite mechanical, electrical, and plumbing contractors was necessary for seamless coordination.
+Shuck-Britson, a subsidiary of Snyder & Associates, was enlisted to create the new electrical vaults and steam tunnel designs in the tight quarters.

 The design team also utilized phased construction by creating bid packages for the building and site demolition, site utility installation, building construction, and site restoration.
 This method further streamlined the entire site development and building construction process.